 Meadow Park was acquired from Woodley Town Council, and extensively upgraded in an attempt to try to meet local needs.
 In 2011 Meadow Park became a Fields in Trust Park as part of the Queen’s Jubilee Celebrations.

-Also, as part of the Queen’s Diamond Jubilee celebrations, seven Jubilee Oaks have been planted in Earley, one of which is in Meadow Park, another in Sol Joel Park.
+As part of the Queen’s Diamond Jubilee celebrations, seven Jubilee Oaks were planted in Earley, one of which is situated in Meadow Park, another in Sol Joel Park.
 Pete Lumbar, a local resident had the honour of planting the Tree in Meadow Park.